Arts Beacon is dedicated to providing exceptional art education for our students and career advancement and opportunities for our resident artists.

 *Eve uses Eve instead of most pronouns, though they and she are used at times in this bio

-You can see Larissa's work here.
+You can see Shannon's work here.

-Follow Larissa on Intagram
+Follow Shannon on Instagram.

 Jeremy Dost is an artist and technology lover.
 He is an oil painter of expressive figures and landscapes when he isn't being our technology expert, web designer and developer.
 Jeremy also designed our rockin sunburst logo.